The estimated reading time for this post is 140 seconds

 “Summer” by Walfrido

 My son Jake is a talented artist.
-I am hopeful his future will open the eyes and minds of others when his works get noticed.
-For now, he is making his money working at Jimmy John’s!
+I am hopeful his future will open the eyes and minds of others as his works get noticed.
+For now, he is making his money working at Jimmy John’s Update February 2019: Jake’s still working one day a week for JJ, but he is working full-time at the Animal Rescue League!

 Like many of life’s passions and callings, artistic ability is a a combination of both talent and practice.
 It is true that some people are predisposed to specific skills.
 Jake’s been drawing for …..
-19+ years!?! when he could use a pencil to draw (age 4?).
+20+ years!?! when he could use a pencil to draw beginning at age 4.
 He practices a lot and has since 1st grade.
 For example, instead of doing math in 2nd grade, he’d draw wild creature-like numbers!
 His teacher(s) always let us parents know what he was doing as opposed to what he wasn’t (this lasted all the way through high school graduation!)

 Some people are good at drawing, and some at painting.
 Some at writing, and some at speaking.
 Some at knitting, some at crocheting.
 Some at playing guitar, some at the piano.
 Some at biking, some at running.
 On and on.
 Many people are multi-talented and can engage at anything!